 Film and Video

-The Newfoundland film industry was born during the cultural revival that swept the province in the 1970s.
-The tenets of that revival -- the challenge to authority, the search for a distinct Newfoundland perspective, the do-it-yourself ethic -- infused the films of the era.
-Those guiding principles are still in evidence today, though Newfoundland film has grown from modest beginnings to an industry that attracted $9 million in investment in 1999.
+The Newfoundland and Labrador film industry was born during the cultural revival that swept the province in the 1970s.
+The basis of that revival -- the challenge to authority, the search for a distinct provincial perspective, the do-it-yourself ethic -- infused the films of the era.
+Those guiding principles are still in evidence, though the film industry has grown from modest beginnings to one that attracted $9 million in investment in 1999.

 Early Newfoundland Film

 The young actors, writers, and photographers who began making local films in the early 1970s were based primarily in St. John's.
 With little experience and less money they gathered whatever equipment they could find and taught themselves how to make movies.
 Their earliest works were short black-and-white films.
-Some of them, such as Sisters of the Silver Scalpel (1978), convey the acerbic taste for satire and absurdity that would come to be associated with Newfoundland film and television.
+Some of them, such as Sisters of the Silver Scalpel (1978), convey a taste for satire and absurdity that would come to be associated with Newfoundland and Labrador film and television.

 The Adventures of Faustus Bidgood

-The first feature-length film to be produced exclusively in Newfoundland was made on a miniscule budget and took over ten years to complete.
+The first feature-length film to be produced exclusively in the province was made on a miniscule budget and took over ten years to complete.
 The Adventures Of Faustus Bidgood (1986) tells the story of a bewildered bureaucrat who, following a revolution, unwittingly becomes the first ruler of The People's Republic of Newfoundland.
 An enigmatic and disjointed comedy, its commercial success was modest.
-But with its irreverent and iconoclastic approach and its status as Newfoundland's first "real movie," Faustus has acquired near-mythical status.
+But with its irreverent and iconoclastic approach and its status as Newfoundland and Labrador first "real movie," Faustus has acquired near-mythical status.

 Faustus Bidgood was the first major production of the Newfoundland Independent Filmmaker's Cooperative (NIFCO).
 Established in 1975 and based in a two-story house in downtown St. John's, NIFCO was formed to encourage cooperation among filmmakers and provide affordable access to cameras, film, editing rooms and other resources.
 Most of the filmmakers in this province developed their skills as NIFCO members, and most of the films produced have utilized the cooperative and its facilities.